rustls/rustls/CONTRIBUTING.md

 #### Use concise names

-We prefer concise names, especially for local variables.
+We prefer concise names, especially for local variables, but prefer to expand acronyms/abbreviations that are not very well known (e.g. prefer `key_usage` instead of `ku`, `anonymous` instead of `anon`).
+Extremely common short-forms like `url` are acceptable.

 Avoid adding a suffix for a variable that describes its type (provided that its type is hard to confuse with other types -- for example, we do still use `_id` suffixes because we usually use numeric IDs for database entities).
 The precision/conciseness trade-off for variable names also depends on the scope of the binding.

 #### Avoid `get_` prefixes